microchip-pic-avr-examples/pic18f47q10-spi-slave-initiated-transfer-part1/README.md

 # Hardware Used
 * [PIC18F47Q10 Curiosity nano evaluation board](https://www.microchip.com/Developmenttools/ProductDetails/DM182029)

 With full program and debug capabilities, the PIC18F47Q10 Curiosity Nano evaluation kit offers complete support for the new design.
 With the award-winning MPLAB X integrated development platform and MPLAB Code Configurator (MCC), the kit provides access to the Intelligent analog and Core Independent Peripherals on the PIC18F47Q10.
-Figure 2 shows PIC18F47Q10 Curiosity Nano board.
+Below figure shows PIC18F47Q10 Curiosity Nano board.

 ![curiosity_nano](images/curiosity_nano.jpg)

-Figure 1: PIC18F47Q10 Curiosity Nano board
 # Software tools
 Microchip’s free MPLAB X IDE, compiler and MPLAB Code Configurator (MCC) graphical code generator are used throughout the application firmware development to provide easy and hassle-free user experience.
 Following are the tool versions used for this demo application: